atom/github/CONTRIBUTING.md

 ## Technical Contribution Tips

-### React and Etch

-Early in the project's life, we used [Etch](https://github.com/atom/etch) to manage DOM updates via a virtual-DOM mechanism very similar to React.
-Eventually we migrated to using [React](https://facebook.github.io/react/) itself.
-During the transition, we implemented a React component called `EtchWrapper` to allow us to render Etch components from within React; however, all new UI work should be done using React, and we are working to migrate all existing UI components to fully use React.

 ### Updating the GraphQL Schema

 This project uses [Relay](https://github.com/facebook/relay) for its GitHub integration.
 There's a source-level transform that depends on having a local copy of the GraphQL schema available.
 If you need to update the local schema to the latest version, run